bevy-cheatbook/bevy-cheatbook/src/programming/intro-data.md

 ### Additional Internal Details

-The set / combination of components that a given entity has, is called the entity's Archetype.
+The set / combination of components that a given entity has is called the entity's Archetype.
 Bevy keeps track of that internally, to organize the data in RAM.
-Entities of the same Archetype have their data stored together, which allows the CPU to access and cache it efficiently.
+Entities of the same Archetype have their data stored together in contiguous arrays, which allows the CPU to access and cache it efficiently.

 If you add/remove component types on existing entities, you are changing the Archetype, which may require Bevy to copy the data to a different location.

 [Learn more about Bevy's component storage.][cb::component-storage]

-Entity IDs can also be reused.
-The [`Entity`][bevy::Entity] type is actually two
-integers: the ID and a "generation".
+Bevy will reuse Entity IDs.
+The [`Entity`][bevy::Entity] type is actually two integers: the ID and a "generation".
 After you despawn some entities, their IDs can be reused for newly-spawned entities, but Bevy will increase the generation value.

 ## Resources